List of World Series champions

 The World Series is the annual championship series of Major League Baseball (MLB) and concludes the MLB postseason.
 First played in 1903, the World Series championship is a best-of-seven playoff and is a contest between the champions of baseball's National League (NL) and American League (AL).
 Often referred to as the "Fall Classic", the modern World Series has been played every year since 1903 with two exceptions: in 1904, when the NL champion New York Giants declined to play the AL champion Boston Americans; and in 1994, when the series was canceled due to the players' strike.

-The best-of-seven style has been the format of all World Series except in 1903, 1919, 1920, and 1921, when the winner was determined through a best-of-nine playoff.
+The best-of-seven style has been the format of all World Series except in 1903, 1919, 1920, 1921, when the winner was determined through a best-of-nine playoff.
 Although the large majority of contests have been played entirely during the month of October, a small number of Series have also had games played during September and November.
 The Series-winning team is awarded the Commissioner's Trophy.
 Players, coaches and others associated with the team are generally given World Series rings to commemorate their victory; however, they have received other items such as pocket watches and medallions in the past.
-The winning team is traditionally invited to the White House to meet the President of the United States.

-A total of 118 World Series have been contested through 2022, with the AL champion winning 67 and the NL champion winning 51.
-The New York Yankees of the AL have played in 40 World Series, winning 27 – the most championship appearances and most victories by any team amongst the major North American professional sports leagues.
-The Dodgers of the NL have the most losses with 14, while the Yankees have the most losses among AL teams with 13.
-The St. Louis Cardinals have won 11 championships, the most championships among NL clubs and second-most all-time behind the Yankees, and have made 19 total appearances, third-most among NL clubs.
-The Dodgers have represented the NL the most in the World Series with 21 appearances.

-The Seattle Mariners are the only current MLB franchise that has never appeared in a World Series; the San Diego Padres, Colorado Rockies, Texas Rangers, Tampa Bay Rays, and Milwaukee Brewers have all played in the Series but have never won it.
-The Los Angeles Angels, Arizona Diamondbacks and Washington Nationals are the only teams who have won their only World Series appearance, and the Toronto Blue Jays and the Miami Marlins have won both of their World Series appearances.
+A total of 121 World Series have been contested through 2025, with the AL champion winning 68 and the NL champion winning 53.
+The New York Yankees of the AL have played in 41 World Series, winning 27 – the most championship appearances and most victories by any MLB team.
+The Dodgers and the Yankees are tied for the most losses with 14 each.
+The St. Louis Cardinals have won 11 championships, the most among NL clubs and second-most all-time behind the Yankees.
+The Dodgers have represented the NL the most in the World Series with 23 appearances.
+The Seattle Mariners are the only MLB franchise that has never appeared in a World Series; the Milwaukee Brewers, San Diego Padres, Tampa Bay Rays, and Colorado Rockies have all played in the Series but have never won it, with the Padres and the Rays appearing twice.
+The Los Angeles Angels and Washington Nationals are the only teams who have won their only World Series appearance, and the Miami Marlins are the only team with multiple World Series appearances and no losses with two.
 The Toronto Blue Jays are the only franchise from outside the United States to appear in and win a World Series, winning in 1992 and 1993.
 The Houston Astros are the only franchise to have represented both the NL (2005) and the AL (2017, 2019, 2021, 2022), winning the Series in 2017 and 2022.

-The current (2022) World Series champions are the Houston Astros.
+The 1919 and 2017 World Series were both marred with cheating scandals: the Black Sox Scandal and the Houston Astros sign stealing scandal.
+The most recent World Series champions are the Los Angeles Dodgers.